Smoke management from planned burns

 - improved training and accreditation of personnel involved in the planning and conduct of burns

-- additional smoke monitoring stations.
+- feedback from a network of smoke monitoring stations.